akwohlgenant/akwohlgenant.github.io/_posts/2020-05-03-rwinedata_update_11May2020.md

     distribution, or is it more heavily skewed toward lower priced wines?

-  - What about the distribution of ratings or “points”?
-How are they distributed?
+  - What about the distribution of wine ratings (“points”)?

   - Is there any relationship between price of wine and its corresponding rating in points?
 Are higher priced wines rated higher